ANSWERS TO FREQUENT QUESTIONS

 Have a question not listed here?
 Email us: email@example.com

-ASCT is a certification organization.
-We are not a dog training company, though we can refer those needing canines to a number of our certified members who do train dogs for a variety of services.
+ASCT International is a certification organization.
+We are not a dog training company.
+We can refer those needing canines to a number of our certified members who do train dogs for a variety of services.

-We do not have a facility.
-Being a legal support and educational entity, ASCT is operated by the certification board who are individually located in New York, Virginia, Florida, and Sweden.
+Being a legal canine certification support entity, ASCTI is operated by the certification board.
+Board executives and legal are based in New York, Virginia, Australia, and Sweden.
+For details email the certification board.

 How do I sign up for trainer development or instructor classes?

 Contact the certification board.
 If you are a member, your file will be immediately accessed.
 If you are not a member, you will be asked to provide your C.V. and other information and then complete a phone interview.
-If accepted, you will be guided to the variety of options for your situation.
+If accepted, you will be guided to the variety of options for your situation and to those who can assist you.

-No. We are a certification organization offering legal supported certifications, education, and research.
-However, we do have members we recommend for such services.
+No. We are a certification organization offering legally supported certifications for 27 nations.
+However, we do have members who can recommend such services.

 I want an ASCT instructor to provide me a dog and training.
 How does that work?

-While ASCT itself does not train dogs we do refer certified trainers and instructors who do.
-You can get the referrals through the certification board: afterwards, you can communicate directly with a trainer/instructor and contract through them.
-Training schools typically range from 6 to 16 weeks, depending upon the specific training.
-ASCT does NOT receive any payment for referrals.
-We simply refer based upon location, time, and qualification.
+While ASCTI itself does not train dogs we can refer certified trainers and instructors who do.
+You can get the referrals through the certification board: afterward, you can communicate directly with a trainer/instructor and contract through them.
+ASCTI does not receive payment for referrals.

 I want to certify.
 How long should I plan for certification testing?